yousef-140/Security-Robot-with-face-recognition/README.md

 ## ⚙️ How It Works

-1. ESP32 connects to WiFi
+1. ESP32 connects to WiFi (Local host with add WiFi name and password)
 2. Starts HTTP server
 3. User opens IP in browser
 4. Sends command